mesonbuild/meson/docs/markdown/Build-options.md

 prefix = get_option('prefix')
 ```

-It should be noted that you can not set option values in your Meson
+It should be noted that you cannot set option values in your Meson
 scripts.
 They have to be set externally with the `meson configure`
 command line tool.
 Running `meson configure` without arguments in a
 build dir shows you all options you can set.